Skip to content

 dotnet watch run

 This launches the app and watches your .cs files for changes.
-When you save, dotnet watch recompiles and Reactor reloads the component tree.
-Your app state resets, but the window stays open.
+When you save, dotnet watch recompiles and Reactor re-renders the component tree in place — the same window, the same process.
+For most edits your live state survives the reload.

 Here's what the preview app looks like running: